emsifa/stuble/README.md

 #### Using Global Source

-If you want to use global source, you should define `STUBS_PATH` in your environment variable.
+If you want to use global source, you should define `STUBLE_HOME` in your environment variable.

 For linux, you can add line below to your `~/.bashrc` or `~/.zshrc` file.

 ```
-export STUBS_PATH=/home/{your_username}/stubs
+export STUBLE_HOME=/home/{your_username}/stuble
 ```

+Then make `stubs` directory inside that path.

 #### Generate Stubs in a Directory